Frequently Asked Questions About Beeson

 Am I too old to go to seminary?

 The average age of Beeson students is 30.
-The range, however, spans from 21 to 72 years of age.

 Does Beeson offer any distance learning programs?